mchirino89/mchirino89.github.io/_posts/books/2020-06-20-recommendations.md

 title:  "Book recommendations 📚"
 categories: books
 excerpt: Evergreen knowledge in the form of books, this is a small glimpse of books I've read on core topics everyone should understand.
-tags: [books, personal, tech, IT, coding]
+tags: [personal, tech, IT, coding]
 ---

 [habits]: https://amzn.to/2Ztgead